 So, I queried, “Should we kill these birds then?”

-His answer was resounding and, in his delightful Afrikaans accent, it went something like this:
+His answer was resounding and, in his delightful accent, it went something like this:

-So the problem is not necessarily the meaning-making or the interpretation.
-The problem is a breakdown in the transmission of Traditional knowledge, a problem where the processes and deeper connections are no longer understood, no longer explained and where the values which were embodied and implicit in the stories and traditions have been corrupted, misinterpreted or forgotten.
+So the problem is not necessarily in the perception, meaning-making or the interpretation.
+The core of the problem is in the breakdown in the transmission of traditional knowledge, a situation where the deeper connections are no longer understood and wherein the values which were embodied in the stories and traditions have been misinterpreted or forgotten.
+With increasing fragmentation of culturally-specific knowledge, such perceptions thus become conflated or misused to justify actions which subscribe to fearful superstition rather than respect and reverence, the original intent.

-The solution is regenerative education – not just to trumpet ‘educate them’ as an overused cliche – but to understand what that education means in terms of the specific cultural context, e.g. utilizing respected elders or mentors to pass on lineages and wisdom which cocoon the stories and moral values therein.
+Perhaps we need regenerative education – not just to trumpet ‘educate them’ as an overused cliche – but to understand what that education means in terms of the specific cultural context, e.g. reconnecting with respected elders and their lineages which carried a strong moral imperative of ubuntu and ukama.

 Mission impossible?
 Possibly…